ReemAlenezi/Arabic-MWPs-Reasoning/datasets/ArabicMWPs/README.md

 This dataset is derived from AddSub (Hosseini et al., 2014) and MultiArith (Roy & Roth, 2016), and adapted for Arabic NLP research.

+## Citation

+Please cite the following when using this dataset:

+Alenezi, R., & Salman, A. (2025). *ArabicMWPs Dataset*.
+Available at: https://github.com/ReemAlenezi/ArabicMWPs